Health

 What is a limited use wastewater system?

 Limited use wastewater systems include vaults, vaulted privies, composting or incinerating toilets, and portable chemical toilets.
-These systems are intended to provide an option for handling wastewater on properties where the quantity of wastewater produced will be minimal, or properties which cannot accommodate an on-site wastewater treatment system (OWTS) with a soil treatment area.
+These systems are designed for properties that produce very little wastewater or for properties that can’t fit a full on-site wastewater treatment system (OWTS) with a soil treatment area.

 Dwellings built as cabins without plumbing and hauling or hand carrying their primary source of water, RVs used on properties seasonally, and semi-permanent campsites are the primary users of limited use wastewater systems.